AviatrixSystems/Docs/HowTos/gateway.rst

 backup gateway keeps backup VPN tunnels up, ready for fail over.

 If you have built `Aviatrix Encrypted Peering <http://docs.aviatrix.com/HowTos/peering.html>`_ and need HA function for tunnel down fail over, you can select this option.

+If you use Aviatrix gateway for `Egress Control function <http://docs.aviatrix.com/HowTos/FQDN_Whitelists_Ref_Design.html>`_ and need HA function, you should select this option.
+This option will try to load balance the traffic from different route tables to primary and backup gateways.

 If you consider to deploy `Aviatrix Transit Network <http://docs.aviatrix.com/HowTos/transitvpc_workflow.html>`_, high availability is built into the workflow, you do not need to come to this page.